 (Also AFS 360) This course examines various expressions and forms of African spirituality, ethic, and culture.
 It challenges the long-standing myth that African religions are based on a monolithic cultural system.
 Religious traditions from West and Central Africa are central to the objectives of this course.

 Enhanced Synthesis and Research Writing, Synthesis and Research Writing

-Minimum grade of C- or better and one (1) 100/200 level Religion course course will survey different ways of studying mythology, consider myths from different culture, and explore the ongoing roles of myth in modern literature, games, and religion.
+Minimum grade of C- or better and one (1) 100/200 level Religion course

 Mythology